Born

 The Borgia Stick, Hallmark Hall of Fame: Patriots, Of Mice and Men, Our Town, and also the

-Dana appeared as a guest in a huge number of popular primetime small screen series such as
+Dana guest starred in a huge number of popular

 Hill Street Blues, ER, The Fall Guy, Flamingo Road, Riptide, Trapper John M.D., The